stackunderflow111/blog/content/post/2021-09-07-pods-networking/index.en.md

 In this way, any traffic from `frontend-1` to `backend-2` goes through the default routing rule on node1, and then gets routed to node2 by the external route table.

-The route tables is provided by the cloud provider's networking infrastructure.
-That is why we generally only use kubenet in cloud environments.

 Similar to the switched network configuration, NAT is required to access something outside of the nodes subnet, like a database node at 172.16.150.120.
-Generally, only pods and node-to-pods communication are NAT-less in all Kubernetes cluster configurations.

 If you want to do experiment with kubenet you could create a Kubernetes cluster on Azure, which provides kubenet networking mode.